• Skip to primary navigation

 seven freshly baked vegan bagels on crinkled parchment paper.

-You know what really hits the spot for me?
+You know what hits the spot for me?
 Homemade vegan bagels.
 There's something about the process that's both rewarding and incredibly simple.
-Just a handful of basic ingredients, a bit of mixing, and a touch of patience, and you're on your way to bagel bliss.
+Just a handful of basic ingredients, a bit of mixing, and you're on your way to bagel bliss.

-I love enjoying my bagels New York style with vegan cream cheese, vegan lox, quick picked red onions, capers, and fresh dill but they are also delicious with a simple vegan butter spread and berry chia seed jam.
+I love enjoying them with vegan cream cheese, vegan lox, quick picked red onions, capers, and fresh dill, but they are also delicious with a simple vegan butter spread and berry chia seed jam.
 The options are endless!

 Ingredients Needed